-Torben Schiffer presents in the name of HOBOS electron microscopic images of holes in the propolis layer online among a theory of their formation and effect.
+Torben Schiffer presents on the website of the Beenature-Project electron microscopic images of holes in the propolis layer among a theory of their formation and effect.
 It is stated that bees create these holes on purpose to ensure the removal of moisture by water vapor diffusion.
 Supposedly, they achieve an effect such as that of functional clothing (like Gore-Tex) by this means that allows water vapor diffusion but prevents the permeability to water in its liquid form.
 Several questions arise from the article.

 Different amounts of propolis on different surfaces

 The article begins by stating that bees cover end-grain wood (grain is directed toward the room) with propolis extra consciously.
 But is that really the case?
 The images that are presented show unplaned blocks of end-grain wood, the surface has not been smoothed.
 Do bees put more propolis on unplaned end-grain wood than on unplaned wood with grain that runs parallel to the wall of the hive?
 Do they cover the floor and ceiling of a tree hive more consciously with propolis than the walls?
 My observation is that the increased cost of material solely results from the roughness of the substratum.